Adele Diamond: Early life and education

-The maturational component would clearly be in the brain, and Diamond hypothesized that maturational changes in the brain's PFC made possible the impressive cognitive advances seen between 6–12 months of age.
-At that time no one was studying the PFC or any topic in cognitive neuroscience in the Harvard Psychology Department; Steve Kosslyn did not arrive until 1977.
+Diamond hypothesized that maturational changes in the brain's prefrontal cortex made possible the impressive cognitive advances seen between 6 and 12 months of age.
+At that time no one was studying the prefrontal cortex or any topic in cognitive neuroscience in the Harvard Psychology Department.
 Diamond learned from books on her own and was granted permission to add Nelson Butters from the Boston VA (who had published widely on the anatomy and functions of prefrontal cortex) to her thesis committee.

 To get hard evidence on the brain to support her hypothesis, Diamond went to Yale University School of Medicine to work with Patricia Goldman-Rakic.
 That work was supported by Sloan and NIMH Postdoctoral Fellowship Awards.

-Research career

-Research in the 1980s
+Research

-Diamond organized a seminal conference, “The Development and Neural Basis of Higher Cognitive Functions,” that brought together developmental psychologists, neuroscientists, and cognitive scientists who were using the same behavioral paradigms but did not know it because people in different fields had not been talking to one another.
+Diamond organized a conference, "The Development and Neural Basis of Higher Cognitive Functions," that brought together developmental psychologists, neuroscientists, and cognitive scientists who were using the same behavioral paradigms but were unaware of that fact.
 The conference and resulting book served to jumpstart many research collaborations and the nascent field of developmental cognitive neuroscience.

-Research in the 1990s

-Adele Diamond's team made two discoveries that led to worldwide improvements in the medical treatment for phenylketonuria (PKU), improving the lives of thousands of children.
-Prof. Diamond identified the biological mechanism causing EF deficits in children treated for PKU, and, demonstrated how to prevent those deficits.
-She did that by combining neurochemical and behavioral work in animals — creating the first animal model of treated PKU along the way — with longitudinal testing of an extensive battery of neurocognitive tasks in infants and children.
-She provided the first demonstration of a visual deficit in treated PKU children (which changed international guidelines for the age of treatment onset and that markedly improved children's lives.)

-Diamond's team went on to discover a long-lasting visual deficit if children with PKU are not started on diet within days of birth (the norm had been to start them within 2 weeks of birth).
+Diamond's team discovered a long-lasting visual deficit if children with phenylketonuria are not started on a low-phenylalanine diet within days of birth (the norm had been to start them within two weeks of birth).

-Research in the 2000s

 Her 2005 paper on the fundamental neurobiological and clinical differences between the inattentive-type ADHD and those ADHD types in which hyperactivity is present was titled "BADD (ADHD without hyperactivity), a neurobiologically and behaviorally distinct disorder from ADHD (with hyperactivity)".

-Her randomized controlled trial of Tools of the Mind was the first study to demonstrate that: